Ayu Saraswati

-Putu Ayu Saraswati (ᬧᬸᬢᬸᬅᬬᬸᬲᬭᬲ᭄ᬯᬢᬶ; born July 6, 1997) popularly known as Ayu Saraswati is an Indonesian People's Consultative Assembly Ambassador, Medical practitioner, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2020.
-Since 2020, she serves as the Ambassador and Advisory Council of Ministry of Women Empowerment and Child Protection of The Republic of Indonesia and Ministry of Environment and Forestry of the Republic of Indonesia, that works for #SangGuruKehidupan in advocating for women empowerment, Child protection, elderly care, natural disaster and free healthcare programs.
-Saraswati is the second delegate from Bali to ever be crowned Puteri Indonesia Lingkungan after Ayu Diandra Sari Tjakra in 2009.
+Putu Ayu Saraswati (ᬧᬸᬢᬸᬅᬬᬸᬲᬭᬲ᭄ᬯᬢᬶ; born July 6, 1997) popularly known as Ayu Saraswati is an Indonesian People's Consultative Assembly Ambassador, medical practitioner, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2020.
+Since 2020, she serves as the Ambassador and Advisory Council of Ministry of Women Empowerment and Child Protection of The Republic of Indonesia and Ministry of Environment and Forestry of the Republic of Indonesia, that works for #SangGuruKehidupan in advocating for women empowerment, child protection, elderly care, natural disaster and free healthcare programs.
+Ayu Saraswati is the second delegate from Bali to ever be crowned Puteri Indonesia Lingkungan after Ayu Diandra Sari Tjakra in 2009.
 She was expected to represent Indonesia at Miss International 2022, but she withdrew from the competition.

 Early life and education

-Saraswati was born in Denpasar, Bali, Indonesia to a Balinese father and Taiwanese mother.
-Since she was 14 years old, Saraswati is working as a fashion model and pilates instructor.
+Ayu Saraswati was born in Denpasar, Bali, Indonesia to a Balinese father and Taiwanese mother.
+Since she was 14 years old, Ayu Saraswati is working as a fashion model and pilates instructor.
 She holds a Master of Medical Science (MMSc) in Biomedical sciences from the Faculty of Medicine of Udayana University, Denpasar – Bali, and currently works as a Medical Practitioner in Sanglah Hospital, where both of her parents work as a Medical Doctor.

 Beside being chosen as Indonesian People's Consultative Assembly Ambassador, Ministry of Women Empowerment and Child Protection of The Republic of Indonesia Ambassador, and Ministry of Environment and Forestry of the Republic of Indonesia Ambassador.
-Saraswati often representing Indonesia in world forums such as Youth Gathering Sunburst Youth Camp 2014 in Singapore and the 2013 International Community Development and Global Creative Leadership Summit in New Delhi, India.
+Ayu Saraswati has often represented Indonesia at international forums such as Youth Gathering Sunburst Youth Camp 2014 in Singapore and the 2013 International Community Development and Global Creative Leadership Summit in New Delhi, India.

 Pageantry

 Jegeg Bali 2015

 Her foray into the world of pageantry began in 2015 when she won Jegeg Bali (Miss Tourism in Bali), where held in Denpasar at the age of eighteen, This also began her charitable activities which she continues to perform to this day.

-As Jegeg Bali 2015 she became a charity ambassador for a local non-profit organization (NPO) Smile Foundation of Bali for the past 6 years, Saraswati donating funds and goods annually, helping to cleft lip and cleft palate patients and witnessed first-hand a Palatoplasty cleft surgery.
+As Jegeg Bali 2015 she became a charity ambassador for a local non-profit organization (NPO) Smile Foundation of Bali for the past 6 years, Ayu Saraswati donating funds and goods annually, helping to cleft lip and cleft palate patients and witnessed first-hand a Palatoplasty cleft surgery.

 Puteri Bali 2020

-Saraswati joined the contest at the provincial level of the Puteri Indonesia Bali 2020, and ended up was chosen as the winner of Puteri Indonesia Bali 2020, where she also won "Miss Intelligence" special award.
+Ayu Saraswati joined the contest at the provincial level of the Puteri Indonesia Bali 2020, and ended up was chosen as the winner of Puteri Indonesia Bali 2020, where she also won "Miss Intelligence" special award.

 Puteri Indonesia 2020

-After qualifying the provincial title of Puteri Indonesia Bali 2020, Saraswati represented the province of Bali in the national beauty contest, Puteri Indonesia 2020, which was held on March 6, 2020.
+After qualifying the provincial title of Puteri Indonesia Bali 2020, Ayu Saraswati represented the province of Bali in the national beauty contest, Puteri Indonesia 2020, which was held on March 6, 2020.